 My sister is a remarkable woman.
 Like me, she is an exceptional psychic.
 She is also a Reiki Master, she does rebirthing, reads crystals and the tarot and has had her own east-coast syndicated radio show.
 She has done a whole array of remarkable things and she is a very, very funny person too.
 When she had mentioned to me that she was going to win the 1st division in lotto, I thought no more of it.

-Carol preaches prosperity and abundance thinking, but I always took issue with this – responding with "2% of the world population owns 98% of the wealth" and telling her to "go read some sociology" or something along such lines.
+Carol preaches laws of attraction, prosperity, and abundance thinking, but I always took issue with this – responding with "2% of the world population owns 98% of the wealth" and telling her to "go read some sociology" or something along such lines.
 Her stories of random acts of kindness form part of her lessons in developing a prosperity and abundance mindset.

 The whole notion of this prosperity and abundance thinking stuff somehow seemed rotten at the core to me.
 She dismissed me as, "the poor and negative thinking family intellectual".
 We would often banter about such things.
 And she never did become interested in Marx, Durkheim or Theobald.